Gentile: Christianity

 The Greek ethnos, where it is translated as "gentile" in the context of early Christianity, implies non-Israelite.
+According to Dale Allison, while the ministry of the Historical Jesus was largely aimed at the rural people of Israel, he was not hostile to gentiles; early missionary efforts towards them would be unexpected had Jesus entirely rejected them.
+Allison notes that Jesus's command in Matthew 10:6 to not preach to gentiles or Samaritans is due to the immediate needs of Israel, not prejudice; the author of Matthew was faithful to both the historical Jesus and the teachings of Paul regarding the election of Israel.
 In the years after the ministry of Jesus, there were questions over the inclusion of non-Jews and the applicability of the Law of Moses, including circumcision.
 Over a few centuries, this led to a split between Jewish Christians, who followed Jesus but also Mosaic Law, and Pauline Christianity (also known as Gentile Christianity) which abandoned Mosaic Law and eventually became the official religion of the Roman Empire.
 Jewish Christian beliefs died out around the fifth century, after being rejected by both orthodox Judaism and orthodox Christianity.

 With the ministry of Paul the Apostle the gospel began to be spread among the non-Jewish subjects of the Roman empire.
 A question existed among the disciples whether receiving the Holy Spirit through proselytization would be restricted to Israelites or whether it would include the gentiles as in :

 And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
 For they heard them speak with tongues, and magnify God.
 Then answered Peter, Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?

 Within a few centuries, some Christians used the word "gentiles" to mean non-Christians.
 The alternative pagani was felt to be less elegant.

+Some scholars argue that the "gentiles" that Paul and James preached to were actually northern Israelite tribes who had long lost their identity since the Assyrian exile.